How Wells Fargo is preparing for Brexit

 What is a “Hard Brexit”?

 Hard Brexit will occur if there is no agreed-upon deal between the EU and the U.K. and no transition period.
-In a Hard Brexit scenario, the U.K. is completely out of the EU — including both the single market and the customs union, so the U.K. would have no obligations to follow the EU’s regulations and tariffs — from March 29, 2019.
+In a Hard Brexit scenario, the U.K. is completely out of the EU — including both the single market and the customs union, so the U.K. would have no obligations to follow the EU’s regulations and tariffs — from October 31, 2019.
 While the EU and the U.K. preliminarily agreed on a two-year transition period, this hasn’t been formally ratified, and it’s unclear whether it will be by the U.K. Parliament.
 As with all political negotiations, it’s hard to predict when a resolution will occur or exactly what it will be.
-So, Wells Fargo, like most financial services companies, has been preparing for a Hard Brexit scenario — the U.K.’s departure from the EU on March 29, 2019, without an agreement or transition period.
+So, Wells Fargo, like most financial services companies, has been preparing for a Hard Brexit scenario — the U.K.’s departure from the EU without an agreement or transition period.

 How is Wells Fargo preparing for Brexit?

 Wells Fargo’s approach to planning for Brexit has taken into consideration the political, economic, regulatory, and legal uncertainties that still exist; industry trends; changes in customer behavior; and impacts on our team members.
 The Brexit Program Management Office is working with a variety of teams across Wells Fargo — cutting across Corporate and Investment Banking, Wells Fargo Asset Management, Legal, Compliance, Human Resources, and more — to prepare for the impacts, with the primary goal of minimizing disruption for our clients and keeping their financial success at the center of everything we do.